NEWS: Are Mortgage Rates Going Down? [February 2026]

 Are Mortgage Rates Going Down Now?

 Last year, the demand for mortgages was lower, with many prospective buyers holding off until the market was more stable and many would-be buyers simply unable to afford homes amid the elevated costs.
-Because of this, lenders became more competitive over the smaller mortgage demand, lowering results to attract business.
+As a result, lenders became more competitive over the smaller mortgage demand, lowering results to attract business.

 Related: How bridging loans can help you plug a funding gap and secure your property.